Creamy vegan fall pasta made with sage, balsamic, garlic, onion and creamy cashews. Gluten free.

 - Add the sage to the pan during the last few minutes.
 Remove the pan from the oven, keeping everything covered, and let it continue to steam for another 10 to 15 minutes.

-- Pour the vegetable broth into a blender.
+- Pour the vegetable broth into a high speed blender.
 Remove the skin and add the pumpkin flesh to the blender along with the onion, peeled garlic, sage, cashews, and a few generous pinches of salt and pepper.
-Blend until creamy.
+Blend until smooth and creamy.
 Add the olive oil and blend again.
 (If your sauce is not smooth and creamy, try adding a little more broth or olive oil and blend it longer).

 - Cook the pasta in a large pot of salted boiling water according to package directions or until al dente.
 Reserve ½ cup (125 mL) of the starchy pasta water before draining the pasta.

 - Drain the pasta and return it to the pot.
 Stir in half the sauce, adding more as needed to coat the pasta.
 Add the reserved pasta water, ¼ cup (60 mL) at a time, to thin the sauce and make it creamy.
 Add the remaining sauce as desired.
 Taste and season with more salt and pepper.
 Serve hot.